ezart/merle/docs/README.md

 ## Step 4: Thing on the Internet

-Now that Thing is blinking the LED on hardware and in the browser, the next step is to run Thing on the Internet.
-Actually, we're going to run Thing Prime (Thing') on the Internet and Thing' will synchronize with Thing.
-Thing' is a proxy for Thing.
-Here's a picture.
+Now that Thing is blinking the LED on hardware and in the local browser over localhost:8080, the next step is to run Thing on the Internet.